-When ArcGIS StoryMaps was rolled out a year and some change ago, collections were amongst the first features to be implemented.
+When ArcGIS StoryMaps was originally rolled out in 2019, collections were amongst the first features to be implemented.
 Ever since, the ability to gather stories together and present them as a set has been one of StoryMaps’ most popular and most asked-about features.

 In the months since, the StoryMaps team has worked tirelessly to continuously improve the collections experience, for both storytellers and readers.
 This effort has manifested in a number of updates to collections that this article will walk you through below.